StarRocks/starrocks/docs/data_source/catalog/default_catalog.md

 ## Examples

-To query data in `olap_db.olap_table`, perform the following operations:
+To query data in `olap_db.olap_table`, you can perform one of the following operations:

 ```SQL
 USE olap_db;